bibleexchange/courses/poetry/en/305_proverbs-money.md

 Wealth is a very important subject.
 It may not seem like a spiritual subject, but it can affect our lives in spiritually negative ways if we do not manage it correctly.
 Paul told Timothy that an unhealthy love for wealth is a source of evil (1 Tim.
 6:10).
 Many marriage problems are because of wealth.
 Modern advice says not to do business with friends or family because it can cause fighting.
 These problems are not new, and there is some great advice in the book of Proverbs that can help shape our attitudes about wealth and how we spend it.

-The Proverbs talk about wealth and other kinds of wealth, such as fields, plentiful harvests, and other possessions.
+The Proverbs talk about money and other kinds of wealth, such as fields, plentiful harvests, and other possessions.
 This is natural for an agrarian culture where some people traded goods for other goods.

 ### Where does wealth come from?

 By reading Proverbs, we can compile a list of what brings prosperity to people:

-* Wisdom (8:18, 21)
+- Wisdom (8:18, 21)
-* Hard work (10:4; 12:11; 12:27)
+- Hard work (10:4; 12:11; 12:27)
-* God (10:22)
+- God (10:22)
-* Righteousness (13:21–22, 25; 15:6)
+- Righteousness (13:21–22, 25; 15:6)
-* Obedience (13:18)
+- Obedience (13:18)

 Reading the above verses, you might draw the conclusion that the only people that are rich are those that love God, are wise, and work hard.
 But then why are many rich people wicked (28:6), foolish (30:22), and lazy?

 #### God gives some blessings to all men